vmstio/docs/content/rules/accounts.md

 ## Preserving Your Account

-Some instances are happy to juice their registration numbers with drive-by registrations.
+Some servers are happy to juice their registration numbers with drive-by registrations.
 We want to set a higher bar and advertise folks who are part of our community.
 As such expect that all accounts on vmst.io will be active, at some point.
 You can be a lurker, but if you sign up and never come back we reserve the right to delete your account.